-These homemade tortillas can be made with any whole grain, but I find they taste the best with whole grain Kamut.
+These homemade whole wheat flour tortillas can be made with any whole grain, but I find they taste the best with whole grain Kamut.
 Kamut is a brand name for an ancient Khorasan wheat.
 It is nutrient dense and highly digestible.
 In fact, some people who cannot tolerate wheat are able to enjoy Khorasan wheat.
 It has more protein than wheat, and delivers a healthy complement of complex carbohydrates, and a high mineral content.
 It contains selenium, zinc, magnesium, vitamin E, thiamin, riboflavin, phosphorus, magnesium, zinc, and copper.

 If you are into making homemade Tortillas more often, it is so worth it to get yourself a Tortilla press.
 We love our Victoria Cast Iron Tortilla Press.

 Tortilla presses do not only work with corn tortillas, they also work great for Kamut flour tortillas.
 It makes the job so much easier and saves time, too.

 I like to put the dough into a cut open plastic bag, so the tortilla does not stick to the press.
 It will stick to the plastic too, but is relatively easy to remove it from it.

 I press and put the first tortilla into the hot pan,

 remove the second tortilla from the plastic,